 Installation On-premise vs. Cloud-based (SaaS model)

-LMS systems can be set up on your organization premises based on your dedicated needs.
+LMS systems can be set up on your organization’s premises based on your dedicated needs.
 Some large enterprises opt for this option for their requirements.
-They maintain their own infrastructure and IT teams for management and is an expensive option.
+They maintain their own infrastructure and IT teams for management which is an expensive option.

 The cloud-based (Software-as-a-Service) option is a cost-effective option and has low start-up costs.
-The LMS will be available as a service that can be scaled up or down using cloud resources based on your need.
-Most organizations opt for the cloud-based model as set up and maintenance is done by the service provider.
+The platform will be available as a service that can be scaled up or down using cloud resources based on your need.
+Most organizations opt for the cloud-based model as setup and maintenance are done by the service provider.

 The Anatomy of an LMS